-Flock (http://flock.com) is advertised by its creators as the "social web browser."
-Built upon the Firefox code base, Flock incorporates the following in its own interface:
+Flock (http://flock.com) is advertised by its creators as the "social web browser".
+Built upon the Firefox codebase, Flock incorporates within its own interface:

-- Flickr, Photobucket, and YouTube integration - Blogging integration (including Blogger, LiveJournal, TypePad, WordPress, and various self-hosted blogs), as shown in Figure 5-5 - Integration with your social bookmarks at del.icio.us and ma.gnolia.com

-Drag-and-drop functionality that allows you to drag Flickr photos into a writing toolbar that then connects to your blogs
+- \ Flickr, Photobucket, and YouTube integration - \ Blogging integration (including Blogger, LiveJournal, Typepad, WordPress.com, and various self-hosted blogs) (See Figure 5-5.) - \ Integration with your social bookmarks at del.icio.us and ma.gnolia.com. - \ Drag-and-drop functionality that allows you to drag Flickr photos into a writing toolbar that then connect to your blogs

-Experimenting with the Flickr and blogging integration9 in the Flock browser is a useful way to see the flow of data between systems that are starting to be built into service composition frameworks (see Chapter 11).
+Experimenting with the Flickr and blogging integration in the Flock browser is a useful way to see the flow of data between systems that are starting to be built into service composition frameworks (see Chapter 11.).

 Figure 5-5.
 Blogging Flickr photos from Flock by dragging and dropping multiple Flickr photos into an editing window and then posting that entry into a configured blog.
-(Reproduced with permission of Yahoo!
-Inc. ® 2007 by Yahoo!
-Inc. YAHOO! and the YAHOO! logo are trademarks of Yahoo!
-Inc.)